Network your devices correctly

 Data transport in IoT applications

 With regard to used protocols at application level, Industry 4.0 and the IoT show considerable differences.
-In the IoT area, for example, small fieldbuses are used.
-Most of these use Ethernet as the basis or a wireless technology such as Bluetooth or WiFi (we won’t go into further detail about these here).
-In the IoT area, too, the communication paths are less clearly structured/prescribed.
-This means that there can be multiple (IoT) gateways between a sensor and the data sink in the cloud.
+In the IoT area, no fieldbuses are used: Most of the infrastructure uses Ethernet as the basis or else a wireless technology such as Bluetooth or WiFi (we won’t go into further detail about these here).
+In the IoT, too, the communication paths are less clearly structured/prescribed.
+This means, for example, that there might be multiple (IoT) gateways between a sensor and the data sink in the cloud or the visualization (MES, ERP).

 Security then becomes a central issue, particularly in the case of critical applications.
 The generated data is transmitted securely using symmetrical and asymmetrical encryption.
 But what about the generation of data?
 How do we know that we can trust the source of the data?